We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 This effect also causes the main diamond to look bigger.

-If you’re on a tight budget and can’t afford a large diamond, you can compensate for that with a pavè setting.
+If you’re on a tight budget and can’t afford a large diamond, you can compensate with a pavè setting.

 This is also true if you choose a cut grade other than excellent, because a diamond’s cut is the factor that most impacts brilliance.

-Pavè diamonds on the shank make up for a lack of brilliance from the center diamond and keep the piece from appearing too dull.
+Pavè diamonds on the shank make up for some lack of brilliance from the center diamond and keep the piece from appearing too dull.

 If you’ve chosen a step-cut like an emerald or Asscher that exhibits a soft glow instead of brilliance, consider placing pavé on the piece.